Updated: 4 days ago

 Social media increases the visibility of your website and content.

-With lots of referrals coming from social media sites such as Facebook, LinkedIn Twitter, Etc, your site starts receiving more traffic.
-The more quality traffic your website receives - and the more social media platforms are considered a quality referral - the more the Google algorithm takes notice and helps increase your SEO ranking.
+With lots of referrals coming from social media sites such as Facebook, LinkedIn, Twitter, Etc, your site starts receiving more traffic.
+The more quality traffic your website receives - and the more that social media platforms are considered as a quality referral - the more the Google algorithm takes notice and helps increase your SEO ranking.

 So far a logical loop.

-That increased brand presence and awareness will lead to more brand searches on Google, and the more brand searches your brand receives, the higher it's likely to rank for non-branded keywords.
+This increased brand presence and awareness will lead to more brand searches on Google, and the more brand searches your brand receives, the higher it is likely to rank for non-branded keywords.
 "It's a bit of a strange relationship but the relationship is there".